foam-framework/foam/tutorial/3-dao.md

 The Controller knows nothing about how the app is laid out visually, it just creates the different components and binds them together.

-- A `TextFieldView` for the search box
+- A `TextFieldView` for the search box.
-- A `ChoiceView` for the sort order drop-down
+- A `ChoiceView` for the sort order drop-down.
 - A `DAOListView` for the list of phones.

 Let's look into the code, which should go in a new file, `$PROJECT/Controller.js`: